okor/l/README.md

-Conserve valuable calories for the apocolypse.
+Conserve valuable calories for the apocalypse.

 console.log() becomes l()